Last Updated on June 3, 2021 by Travels with Kids

 The Thala Beach Nature Reserve Resort is located just 15 minutes south of Port Douglas on 145 acres of native forest and a secluded beach.
 As a family-owned wildlife retreat, the resort offers guests complimentary experiences including stargazing, nature walks, talks from local experts and the Coconut Odyssey tour.
 You can also enjoy a treetop dining experience at the on-site Ospreys Restaurant!

 The luxury accommodations are truly spectacular: wooden bungalows sit atop stilts within the forest canopy, providing guests with their own private window onto nature.
-With breathtaking views of pristine coastline, you won’t want to leave!
+With breathtaking views of the pristine coastline, you won’t want to leave!

 Other places you can stop include Ellis Beach and Palm Cove.
 We cover Palm Cove in our post Where To Stay In Cairns With Kids: The 13 BEST Cairns Family Accommodation.